 - Wheelchair-accessible Hiking Route

 Elevation uphill 250m

 Vertical metres downhill 250m

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

 Alpe Vermunt is right next to the Silvretta High Alpine Road, making it easily accessible for cars and motorbikes.
-It is the starting point for a leisurely round walk of approx. 1.5 hours around Silvretta Reservoir.
+It is the starting point for a leisurely round walk of approx. 1.5 hours around the Silvretta reservoir.